 Section 5.
 The president and vice presidents shall not be eligible for immediate re-election to their respective offices.
 A member at large or an ex officio member of the Council shall not be eligible for immediate election (or re-election) as a member at large of the Council.

 Section 6.
 If the president of the Society should die or resign while a president elect is in office, the president elect shall serve as president for the remainder of the year and thereafter shall serve the regular two-year term.
 If the president of the Society should die or resign when no president elect is in office, the Council, with the approval of the Board of Trustees, shall designate one of the vice presidents to serve as president for the balance of the regular presidential term.
 If the president elect of the Society should die or resign before becoming president, the office shall remain vacant until the next regular election of a president elect, and the Society shall, at the next annual meeting, elect a president for a two-year term.
 If the immediate past president should die or resign before expiration of the term of office, the Council, with the approval of the Board of Trustees, shall designate a former president of the Society to serve as immediate past president during the remainder of the regular term of the immediate past president.
 Such vacancies as may occur at any time in the group consisting of the vice presidents, the secretary, the associate secretaries, the treasurer, and the associate treasurer shall be filled by the Council with the approval of the Board of Trustees.
-If a member of an editorial or communications committee should take temporary leave from duties, the Council shall then appoint a substitute.
+If a member of an editorial committee should take temporary leave from duties, the Council shall then appoint a substitute.
 The Council shall fill from its own membership any vacancy in the elected membership of the Executive Committee.

 Section 7.
 If any elected trustee should die while in office or resign, the vacancy thus created shall be filled for the unexpired term by the Board of Trustees.